ConYel/piRNA_databases/README.md

-# piRNA databases
-Comparing existing piRNA databases
+# Comparing existing piRNA databases

 In this project we compare piRNA databases that have been updated
 recently so as understand the main differences and how can be utilised.